wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 Now that my wilder days have passed--and they only accounted for a half-dozen encounters over a two-year period, at best--I've pretty much written off casual sex.
 I'm waiting for "the real thing."
 True love.
 I want sex to be a way of expressing my feelings, not finding out what they are.

-You"d . gout

-hasn" think this W-0uld

-l

-. .
-L In fact, in my q . make life a lot easier, but it
+You'd think this would make life a lot easier, but it hasn't.
+In fact, in my quest for a real, honest, and open relationship, I've failed in my responsibility to speak plainly about STDs almost as neglectfully as the married woman who lied about latex.

 re attonshi , Uest for a real h . . . ·